-IMs were set to equal the MT in all incremental years between 2020 and 2040.
-This reflects a policy goal of minimizing the exceedance of MTs between now and 2040.
-As a result, IMs will a way to measure progress toward sustainability over the GSP's planning horizon.
+IMs were set to equal the in 2025, with a projected improvement to one-third the distance between the MT and MO in 2030 and half the distance between the MT and MO in 2035.
+As a result, IMs will measure progress toward sustainability over the GSP's planning horizon.